AlessiaRossi/Teleassistance-Supervised-Clustering/README.md

 Once you've set up your virtual environment and installed the dependencies, you're ready to run the application.
 Simply navigate to the `main.py` file and execute it.

 ## Overview
+This project explores the integration of teleassistance services with supervised clustering techniques.
 - **Objective**: Profile patients to understand their contribution to the increase in teleassistance services.
 - **Key Focus**: Identify common patterns and behaviors among patients that are linked to the rise in teleassistance usage.
 - **Approach**: